Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 Some aggression may occur, but don't let it get out of hand.

 I highly recommend Feliway (or variations on this).
 You can't make it yourself because it contains calming pheremones that emit "happy cat" scent to de-stress your cats.
-The plug in works better than the spray--and it's great.
-Buy 1 bottle and you may not need to continue use after that.

 I know Feliway has worked for some, but my cats considered the plug-in as yet another unfamiliar cat and hissed and growled at it.
 I think they thought it was a mini-cat in a bottle.
 They all heaved a sigh of relief when I unplugged it and put it away!